African Blue Parrot

 They must be fed a diet containing high-quality pellets (available from breeders and specialist pet stores) and fresh fruit, vegetables and greens.
 Avoid commercial seed mixes that are high in fat, which can lead to obesity and nutritional deficiencies.

-See also Signs of a Happy African Grey Parrot
+See also African Grey Lifespan Captivity?

 They need to have a large cage, lots of toys and perches.
 Rotate the toys to keep their interest and provide them with a small basin of lukewarm water to bathe in.
 This provides another bonding opportunity, as well as the benefit of helping to remove shedding feathers.
 Bath time also helps prevent boredom and encourages natural foraging behavior.